 A: Our funding comes from an endowment created by the sale of Wesley Medical Center, and our asset base of approximately $500 million remains strong thanks to a dedicated team of advisers and investment managers.

 A: That dollar amount fluctuates each year, depending on the size of our asset base.
 The total amount of our grantmaking typically ranges from $18 million to $23 million a year.

 A: Our major initiatives are approved by the Foundation’s Board of Directors, and these projects represent the largest percentage of grant money given each year.
-For our Recognition Grant program, an independent review committee with Kansans from across the state evaluates all of those applications.
-Twice a year, that committee recommends projects for grants up to $25,000 based on how well they would meet Kansas’ needs at that moment.
+For other grant programs, including the Impact and Capacity Grant program, decisions are made via an internal committee of reviewers.

 A: The Kansas Health Foundation founded the Kansas Health Institute in 1995 and continues to fund this Topeka-based organization, which conducts research and policy analysis on health-related issues.
 The Kansas Health Institute also provides state lawmakers with nonpartisan, objective data to help inform their decisions on health policy.
 The Kansas Health Institute is one of our key partners, but it is not run by the Kansas Health Foundation.
 KHI has its own staff, board of directors and goals.